Welcome to INFO 4940/5940: Applied Machine Learning

 • Took INFO 3950 (Data Analytics for Information Science) last year

-• Wants to learn how to use machine learning models for production, and combine her theoretical knowledge with practical applications
+• Wants to learn how to use machine learning models for production, and combine his theoretical knowledge with practical applications

 Chen

 A professional headshot for Chen with a neutral background.
 Chen is of Chinese descent, 22 years old, uses a wheelchair for mobility, and has a confident expression that reflects her strength.
-Created by DALL·E.
+Created using Microsoft Copilot.

 • Born and raised in Shenzhen, China